ashleywidner/MSDA_Portfolio/D206/D207/Course_Summary.md

 2. Discuss the limitations of your data analysis.
 3. Recommend a course of action based on your results.

-F.  Provide a Panopto video recording that includes a demonstration of the functionality of the code used for the analysis and a summary of the tool(s) used.<br>
+F.  Provide a Panopto video recording that includes a demonstration of the functionality of the code used for the analysis and a summary of the tool(s) used.
-Note: For instructions on how to access and use Panopto, use the "Panopto How-To Videos" web link provided below.
-To access Panopto's website, navigate to the web link titled "Panopto Access," and then choose to log in using the “WGU” option.
-If prompted, log in using your WGU student portal credentials, and then it will forward you to Panopto’s website.

 G.  Reference the web sources used to acquire segments of third-party code to support the analysis.